Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing

 \section{Conclusion}

-In this work, we addressed the unique challenges faced by data-driven matting methods in capture-stage environments, and proposed guidelines for a system design to create conditions that best support accurate matting.
+In this work, we addressed the unique challenges faced by data-driven matting methods in capture-stage environments, and proposed guidelines for designing systems that better support accurate matting.
 Alongside technical considerations, we introduced a lightweight knowledge-distillation pipeline that uses sparse scribble annotations to enhance a high-capacity offline model and transfer its accuracy to a real-time implementation, blending offline precision and real-time efficiency.
 Through quantitative evaluation and integration into a NeRF reconstruction pipeline, we demonstrated both significant improvements in alpha-mask estimation and downstream applications.